FOR ALL FLATDOGS’ SAFARIS AT ANY TIME OF YEAR:

 This can be a buggie time of year so repellent is definitely recommended and for the evenings, you might want a pair of long trousers as added protection against insects.
 Perhaps bring a lightweight waterproof jacket like a kagoule.
 Even though we provide waterproof ponchos on our game drives, you might like a fitted jacket to keep you dry, and then you can lay the poncho over your legs/binos/cameras etc. Ziplock plastic bags are useful as they are both dust- and waterproof so you can store items like bird books or cameras if it rains while you’re on a drive.

 From the end of August until the first rains come in around the middle of November, you’ll find it’s warming up in the Luangwa!
-By the end of September, temperatures reach around 37 degrees in the middle of the day and fall to around 21 at night.
+By the end of September, temperatures reach an average of 36-38 degrees in the middle of the day and fall to an average of around 18-20 at night.
 After this time until the rains come, then temperatures can rise to a maximum of around 42 degrees, only falling to around 26 degrees at night.
-It’s quite hot at night so if you have a kikoi or wrap, bring it with you as you can wet it and lay it over you to keep you cool.
+We do not have air-conditioning at Flatdogs camp but do offer electric fans in all our accommodations to help keep you cooler.